 - Coordinating the development of information technology sufficient to update compliance files and to provide dynamic linkages among compliance partners;

-- Performing other tasks as requested by the chair or the VPR.
+- Performing other tasks as requested by the chair or the IO.

-To support the management of research information at the University, UMOR and Information and Technology Services (ITS) Research, Teaching, and Administration maintain an electronic administrative system called eResearch. eResearch supports efforts of faculty, staff, and students to comply with federal, state, and University requirements aimed at ensuring the safety and privacy of persons who volunteer to participate in research studies. eResearch also supports the administrative functions involved with conflict of interest management, grants, and sponsored projects.
+To support the management of research information at the University, UMOR and Information and Technology Services (ITS) Administration Systems & Services maintain an electronic administrative system called eResearch. eResearch supports efforts of faculty, staff, and students to comply with federal, state, and University requirements aimed at ensuring the safety and privacy of persons who volunteer to participate in research studies. eResearch also supports the administrative functions involved with conflict of interest management, grants, and sponsored projects.
 Regular updates are made to eResearch with input from administrative and academic units that support the HRPP.
 Requested changes are prioritized and approved via eResearch governing committees.
-Major changes must be approved by the DIO for the HRPP.
+Major changes must be approved by the IRB Council.
 Final authority to implement changes belongs to the Assistant Vice President for Research for Regulatory and Compliance Oversight and is delegated to the ITS Assistant Director for Research Administration Systems.

 The Research Associate Deans (RADs) of the schools and colleges gather every other month at meetings convened by the Associate Vice Presidents for Research.
 The meetings facilitate communication between central administration and faculty through their RADs as well as providing a forum for RADs to share initiatives and experiences in the development, conduct, and administration of research in their own units.
-The Associate Vice President for Research represents any issues and concerns related to the operation of any component of the HRPP that are brought forwarded by the RADs.
+The HRPP Director informs the IRB Council of any issues and concerns related to the operation of any component of the HRPP that are brought forwarded by the RADs.
 The RADs also review and provide feedback concerning policy and procedure initiatives.